 How to Train New Managers: 5 Strategies

 No matter how talented an employee is in an independent contributor role, management is a whole new ballgame.
 After all, new managers must make a major shift from focusing on their own performance to that of their team.
 To best support them, companies should take a multifaceted approach to leadership development.
 This should utilize internal resources, mentorship, and external resources to build the new skills they need.
+Read more about the top leadership skills for managers.

 1. Supplement Technical Knowledge